 I have a Professional Super Cutter Toyo cutter with a TC-20 cutter head which I find great for cutting large sheets of glass.
-They seem a bit tricky to get hold of these days so I suggest the Toyo Supercutter Metal Handle Straight Head Oil Cutter with a TC-17 cutter head instead.
+They seem a bit tricky to get hold of these days so I suggest the Toyo Supercutter Metal Handle Straight Head Oil Cutter with a TC-17 cutter head (paid link) instead.

 Both cutters have a wide 140 degree head specifically made for straight line cutting.

 You can get the TC-17 from Amazon here (paid link)

 If you’re planning to cut lots of large sheets it might be a good idea to invest in one of these or similar.